Meet our advising staff. We’re here to help you.

 Michael Clifthorne - Assistant Director, International Programs & Services

 B.A., Germanic Studies, Beloit College, Beloit, WI, 1979; M.A., Foreign Language Education & TESL, Ohio State University, Columbus, OH, 1985.
-In his 35 years in the field of international education, Michael has held various roles: refugee services provider, ESL classroom teacher, foreign TA instructor, guest lecturer at Okayama University in Japan, director of intensive English institutes, educational non-profit vice president, conference coordinator, and nine years serving Evergreen.
-He has lived for extended periods in Japan, France and Germany, speaks approximations of those languages, and has traveled in over 25 countries on five continents.
-He enjoys helping others have similar cultural and study experiences, supporting educational social justice projects, hiking in the Northwest, travel everywhere, and bicycling.
+In my 35 years in the field of international education, I held various roles including: refugee services provider, ESL classroom teacher, foreign TA instructor, guest lecturer at Okayama University in Japan, director of intensive English institutes, educational non-profit vice president, conference coordinator, and nine years serving Evergreen.
+I have lived for extended periods in Japan, France and Germany, speak approximations of those languages, and have traveled in over 25 countries on five continents.
+I enjoy helping others have similar cultural and study experiences, supporting educational social justice projects, hiking in the Northwest, travel everywhere, and bicycling.

 Jean Eberhardt - Academic Advisor